-Canadians are not only uniformed about their credit cards.
-Just 60 percent of respondents are familiar with their credit score, with older Canadians more in the know.
-Eighty percent of consumers 65 and older are familiar with their credit score compared to 67 percent aged 18 to 24.
+Canadians are not only uninformed about their credit cards.
+Just 60% of respondents are familiar with their credit score, with older Canadians more in the know.
+Eighty percent of consumers 65 and older are familiar with their credit score compared to 67% aged 18 to 24.

 Only half of Canadians are familiar with the types of mortgages available to them.
-Yet, nearly the same percentage (43 percent) of Canadians say they are comfortable negotiating their mortgage online.
+Yet, nearly the same percentage (43%) of Canadians say they are comfortable negotiating their mortgage online.

-Men say they are more familiar with mortgage products compared to women, at 57 and 44 percent respectively.
-However, 90 percent of Canadians don’t know interest is charged semi-annually on a fixed-rate mortgage.
-Twenty-eight percent of respondents admitted to not knowing how interest rates are charged, and another 28 percent believe interest is charged monthly.
-The remaining respondents were split equally (17 percent each), believing interest is charged bi-weekly or annually.
+Men say they are more familiar with mortgage products compared to women, at 57 and 44% respectively.
+However, 90% of Canadians don’t know interest is charged semi-annually on a fixed-rate mortgage.
+Twenty-eight percent of respondents admitted to not knowing how interest rates are charged, and another 28% believe interest is charged monthly.
+The remaining respondents were split equally (17% each), believing interest is charged bi-weekly or annually.

-Meanwhile, just 39 percent of Canadians know the minimum down payment on a mortgage needed to avoid paying government insurance is 20 percent.
-That means 61 percent of Canadians are unaware they can save money when purchasing their home if they are able to put down at least 20 percent.
+Meanwhile, just 39% of Canadians know the minimum down payment on a mortgage needed to avoid paying government insurance is 20%.
+That means 61% of Canadians are unaware they can save money when purchasing their home if they are able to put down at least 20%.

 How Can You Improve Your Financial Literacy?